samwho/hive-prometheus-exporter/README.md

 a bunch of Prometheus metrics.
 Anything starting with `hive_` is a metric that has been exported by this project.

+**Note:** This project currently doesn't support Hive Home accounts that have 2FA enabled.
+You'll need to either disable 2FA to use this, or create a new Hive Home account without 2FA and share your home with it.
+The read-only permissions are sufficient.

 [1]: https://www.hivehome.com/
 [2]: https://prometheus.io/